Decision matrix examples: 7 steps to build yours fast

 Read: What is a project stakeholder analysis and why is it important?

-Once you’ve figured out your key stakeholders, you can also create a RACI chart.
+Once you've figured out your key stakeholders, you can also create a RACI chart.
 RACI is an acronym that stands for Responsible, Accountable, Consulted, and Informed.
-RACI charts can help you decide who the main decision-maker is for each task or initiative.
+RACI charts can help you decide who the primary decision-maker is for each task or initiative.

 Read: RACI chart